riyawalia/riyawalia.github.io/README.md

-The code for my personal website that I built from scratch, using only HTML and CSS.
-You can access it here: www.riyawalia.com
+The code for my personal website.
+You can access it [here] (riyawalia.com)